 6. Spicy Carrot Fries

 Carrots may not be the first vegetables that come to your mind when you look for healthy options to prepare French fries.
-Carrots are loaded with vitamin A, beta- carotene, Calcium and vitamin C, which make it an ideal ingredient for making healthy fries.
+Carrots are loaded with vitamin A, beta-carotene, calcium, and vitamin C, which make them an ideal ingredient for making healthy fries.
 Toss the carrots with olive oil, salt, and pepper.
-Add the carrots in the KENT Fryer and Curry Cooker and serve with your choice of sauce.
+Add the carrots to the KENT Fryer and Curry Cooker and serve with your choice of sauce.

 Last Few Words

 Those were some of the tasty and healthy fries that you can make at home without using potatoes.
-With the increasing instances of childhood diabetes, obesity and many other health problems, skipping ready made fries is the best step you can take to stay healthy.
-KENT Fryer and Curry Cooker makes it easy to prepare healthy fries using your favorite ingredients within minutes.
+With the increasing instances of childhood diabetes, obesity, and many other health problems, skipping ready-made fries is the best step you can take to stay healthy.
+KENT Fryer and Curry Cooker make it easy to prepare healthy fries using your favorite ingredients within minutes.
 To check out the Fryer and Curry Cooker from KENT, click here.